Or, Are You Ready to Hear Your Book Isn’t Ready to Publish?

 You’ve got a lengthy letter from your editor (or agent), full of editorial feedback and advice, and talking about revisions which sound pretty extensive and your heart sinks into your boots because you hoped you were nearly there …

 Of course it’s disappointing.
 You may even feel angry or misunderstood.
 But don’t allow it to fill you with despair and make you give up.
-The advice you’ve been given will have been provided with the intention of helping the book to reach its full potential, so try to focus on that and not spiral into an offended fury.
+The editorial feedback and advice you’ve been given will have been provided with the intention of helping the book to reach its full potential, so try to focus on that and not spiral into an offended fury.

-I was already working on this post when I attended Byte the Book’s event How to Deal with Editorial Advice and Understanding Genre with Andy Lowe and Lisa Eveleigh, and the two speakers said a couple of interesting things: Andy Lowe, an editor and author, mentioned that he often finds that editorial work is a bit like therapy (and that resonated as I often feel that way too).
+I was already working on this post when I attended Byte the Book’s event How to Deal with Editorial Advice, and Understanding Genre with Andy Lowe and Lisa Eveleigh, and the two speakers said a couple of interesting things: Andy Lowe, an editor and author, mentioned that he often finds that editorial work is a bit like therapy (and that resonated as I often feel that way too).
 For a lot of authors, there can be psychological barriers to getting their work out there because of the certainty of criticism, and rejection, and the difficulty of dealing with that editorial feedback without despairing or becoming defensive.
 When this is so, the support an editor gives is one of the real benefits of working with them before submitting work to agents or publishers.

 Lisa Eveleigh, a literary agent, agreed that that kind of emotional support was part of her job and quoted the late Hilary Rubenstein, Chairman of A.P.
 Watt, who said that ‘agents have to have the negotiating skills of a man and the nurturing skills of a mother’.